isomerpages/ura-lkywcp/resources/features/_posts/2020-07-22-primetime-secondary-cities.md

 The government has committed AUD $2 billion (approximately USD $1.4 billion) to deliver faster rail service between Melbourne and Geelong that will cut the travel time from about one hour to half an hour.
 The project’s details are being finalised.
 It is also studying other connections, from Melbourne to Greater Shepparton, Sydney to Newcastle, and Brisbane to the Sunshine Coast, Moreton Bay and Toowoomba.
 Furthermore, it will set aside AUD $40 million (approximately USD $27.8 million) to investigate the economic viability of high-speed rail lines from those three state capitals to other cities and regions.

 In Indonesia, [a high-speed railway between capital Jakarta and the secondary city of Bandung](https://www.pwc.com/id/en/media-centre/infrastructure-news/june-2020/no-changes-to-completion-target-high-speed-railway-and-patimban-projects-to-carry-on.html) is also expected to yield dividends for both areas when it is completed in 2022.
 [By slashing the travel time between them from more than three hours by train to about 40 minutes](https://www.straitstimes.com/asia/se-asia/south-east-asias-first-high-speed-rail-ready-for-construction-china-railway-corp), the 142-kilometre railway could spur people to live in Bandung and other cities along its route instead of Jakarta, boosting the smaller cities’ economies and limiting the population growth in the capital.
 To make the project more economical and expand its benefits, [Indonesia’s President Joko Widodo has also approved plans to extend the railway](https://jakartaglobe.id/business/jokowi-wants-jakartabandung-fast-train-to-extend-to-surabaya) to Surabaya, another secondary city.

+> "Secondary cities are the key to more inclusive growth, with opportunities distributed equitably across the whole of society, rather than concentrated in a few exclusive hubs."

 #### **Stronger together**